nextcloud/server/issue_template.md

 For reporting potential security issues please see https://nextcloud.com/security/

 To make it possible for us to help you please fill out below information carefully.
+You can also use the Issue Template application to prefill most of the required information: https://apps.nextcloud.com/apps/issuetemplate
 -->
 ### Steps to reproduce
 1.